-B. Prospectus should be concisely written and include the following:
+B Prospectus should be concisely written and include the following:

-- 1. Title of show

-- 2. Clearly written description of the theme or concept behind the juried exhibition

-- 3. List of jurors and brief biographical information

-- 4. Criteria for work:

-- a.
-Thematic or other content requirement

-- b.
-Geographic restrictions (if any)

-- c.
-Size restrictions (if any)

-- d.
-Weight restrictions (if any)

-- e.
-Material restrictions (if any)

-- f.
-Restrictions on date of execution (if any)

-- 5. Description of how work will be selected:

-- a.
-From actual work

-- b.
-From slides

-- 6. Information about submitting slides, if slides are requested

-- a.
-Number of slides permitted, including number of detail slides.

-- b.
-Diagram for slide labeling

-- c.
-Format for the slide description

-d.
-A statement such as, "Slides should accurately represent work.
-High quality or professional slides required.
-Poor quality slides are more likely to be eliminated during the jurying process.
-The sponsor or juror(s) reserves the right to return work that is not of acceptable quality or that differs significantly from the slide image."
+- 1 Title of show - 2 Clearly written description of the theme or concept behind the juried exhibition - 3 List of jurors and brief biographical information - 4 Criteria for work: - a Thematic or other content requirement - b Geographic restrictions (if any) - c Size restrictions (if any) - d Weight restrictions (if any) - e Material restrictions (if any) - f Restrictions on date of execution (if any) - 5 Description of how work will be selected: - a From actual work - b From photographic images - 6 Information about submitting photographic images on a C.D. or online jurying web site. - a Number of photographic images permitted, including number of detail images - b Format (JPG, TIFF) and size of images including dpi and dimensions - Example: JPG 72 dpi, 1000 x 1000 pixels; TIFF 300 dpi, 4" x 6" - c Information required for the image description - d A statement such as, "Photographic images should accurately represent work.
+High quality or professional photographic images required.
+Poor quality images are more likely to be eliminated during the jurying process.
+The sponsor or juror(s) reserves the right to return work that is not of acceptable quality or that differs significantly from the photographic image."

-- 7. Include procedures for returning slides.
-Artists generally provide their own SASE for returning slides. - Fees for juried show.
-(There is often discussion about whether an entry fee should be charged for juried exhibitions.)
-The Professional Guidelines Committee suggests that every effort be made to keep the fees to a modest amount.) - 9.
-Calendar including deadlines for: - a.
-Dates for submitting slides

-- b.
-Dates for slide jurying - c.
-Dates artists will receive notification of selection/non-selection of work - d.
-Shipping/delivery dates - e.
-Dates for exhibition - f.
-Dates for picking up work in person after exhibition closes and /or: - g.
-Dates after exhibition closes for return shipping of work - 10.
-Information about prizes, awards and award categories - 11.
-Commission (if any) taken by sponsoring entity on retail sales - 12.
-Information about insurance coverage - 13.
-Photography release.
-It should be clear in the prospectus that in submitting work for the show the artist has given the sponsor permission to photograph the work, or use the artist's photo in a catalog or in marketing the exhibition. - 14.
-Information about shipping and who pays for it - 15.
-Telephone number, name and/or e-mail address of contact person in case artists have questions
+- 7 CD's submitted for jury review are generally not returned - Fees for juried show (There is often discussion about whether an entry fee should be charged for juried exhibitions.)
+The Professional Guidelines suggests that every effort be made to keep the fees to a modest amount. - 9 Calendar including deadlines for: - a Dates for submitting photographic images - b Dates for jurying - c Dates artists will receive notification of selection/non-selection of work - d Shipping/delivery dates - e Dates for exhibition - f Dates for picking up work in person after exhibition closes and /or: - g Dates after exhibition closes for return shipping of work. - 10 Information about prizes, awards and award categories - 11 Commission (if any) taken by sponsoring entity on retail sales - 12 Information about insurance coverage - 13 Photography release: It should be clear in the prospectus that in submitting work for the show the artist has given the sponsor permission to photograph the work, or use the artist's photo in a catalog or in marketing the exhibition - 14 Information about shipping and who pays for it - 15 Telephone number, name and/or e-mail address of contact person in case artists have questions